Option Papers

 Restriction: Third years only

-In this course that straddles Social and Medical Anthropological theories and methods, we discuss ethnographies of ‘ritual healing’ with a focus on the sensory experiences that people develop during this process.
-Touch, taste, vision, hearing and smell are all examined, as well as the lesser known senses such as kinaesthesia and proprioception, and how they are collapsed during moments of synaesthesia and of all-encompassing acute pain.
-Our examples suggest that ritual is a process during which culturally-specific techniques are skilfully deployed to produce sensorial effects that affect patients and their carers in ways that enhance health and well-being.
-Students will draw on and develop their ideas about the anthropology of the body, embodiment and the habitus, and will become familiar with ethnographic topics as diverse as bloodletting and body painting, the body politic and the body ecologic, cannibalism and capoeira, obesity and olfaction, spirit possession and placebo, religion and ritual rhetoric.
+Touch, taste, vision, hearing and smell are all examined, as well as the lesser known ‘senses’ such as kinaesthesia and proprioception.
+WE are interested, in particular, in how they are collapsed when specifically learned practices generate moments of an intensely felt ‘synchronicity’ and/or ‘cultural synaesthesia’.
+Our examples suggest that ritual is a process during which body techniques are skilfully deployed to produce sensory effects that affect patients and their surroundings in ways that trigger physio-psycho-social processes which enhance health and well-being.
+We will become familiar with ethnographic topics as diverse as bloodletting and body painting, the body politic and the body ecologic, cannibalism and capoeira, spirit possession and placebo, religion and ritual rhetoric.

-Students will be encouraged to go beyond the analysis of healing rituals in terms of symbols, narrative and metaphor.
-Too often, ethnographers have glossed over the intimate details of rituals, creating a ritual ‘black box’ that neglects to explore which skills and techniques are learned to induce which effects experienced as healthful.
-By foregrounding sensory experience, we attend to sentient bodies that can be engaged in an ‘education of attention’, during the ritual and also in daily life.
+The course goes beyond the analysis of healing rituals in terms of symbols, narrative and metaphor.
+Too often, ethnographers have glossed over the intimate details of ritual practice by creating a ritual ‘black box’ that neglects to explore which skills and techniques are being learned to induce effects experienced as life affirmative.
+By foregrounding sensory experience, we attend to sentient bodies that can be engaged in an ‘education of attention’, during the ritual, and also in everyday life.

 Learning Outcomes